-Group projects are encouraged when the scope of work is broad enough.
+Year-long group projects are encouraged when the scope of work is broad enough.
 This is particularly true of the many student design competitions available.
-Students interested in doing a team project should enroll in Senior Project in the Spring.
-Team efforts may be graded either individually, with separate reports on independent aspects of the project from each member, or collectively, with one group report and a single grade assigned to each member.
+Students interested in doing a year-long team project should enroll in the MAE 498G/499G sequence, which follow the same structure, and has the same requirements as the 498/499 individual (Senior Thesis) path.

+Team projects are normally graded collectively, with one group report and a single grade assigned to each member.
+Team efforts may be also graded individually, with separate reports on independent aspects of the project from each member.
 To avoid confusion, students must decide early in the term in consultation with their adviser and their teammate on how the group wishes to be graded.